elizangelaxavier/Microsoft-DP200/instructions/dp-200-05_instructions.md

 1. Create a dbo.Dates table using PolyBase from Azure Blob

-1. Create a dbo.Preferences table using PolyBase from Azure Databricks

 ### Task 1: Collect Azure Blob account name and key details